-Incredible landscapes, gleaming white-sand beaches, awe-striking waterfalls, luxurious resorts, and not so ordinary people of Kauai… This is what it takes for this tropical paradise-island to become center of attention of numerous tourists.
-We all agree that the natural resources, weather, and location of the island entice the visitors in the first place.
-However, the people of Kauai are what make the tourists come back over and over again.
-According to the Conde Nast Readers’ Choice Awards, the not so ordinary people of Kauai are the friendliest representatives of the Hawaiian Islands.
-With no officially imposed on them responsibilities, the locals of the Garden Island voluntarily take on roles of hospitable and engaging hosts.
-With their charm and easygoing nature, the Kauai natives treat every visitor like their personal guest, making them feel welcomed and at home.
+We all agree that the natural resources, weather, and tropical location of the island entice visitors in the first place.
+Yet the ordinary people of Kauai are what makes the travelers come back again and again.
+According to the Conde Nast Readers’ Choice Awards, the people of Kauai are the friendliest residents of the Hawaiian Islands.

 Diverse Group of People

 Such multinationalism explains multicultural atmosphere that Kauai is famous for.
-Hula dancing, unique musical and artistic presentations, numerous festivals represent traditions of the individual cultures that are all possible thanks to contributions and aspiring spirits of the islanders.
+Hula, unique musical and artistic shows, and numerous festivals represent traditions of the individual cultures.
+And it’s all possible thanks to contributions and aspiring spirits of the islanders.

 Attentive and Informative Guides